helidon-io/helidon/messaging/README.md

 Every channel must have at least one output.
 Synchronous routing cycles are rejected.
 A channel can have at most one stream source, and downstream paths from distinct stream sources cannot converge.

-The imperative builder accepts channel connections created from typed connector and channel configuration builders.
+The imperative builder accepts configured connectors and typed incoming and outgoing configurations.
 The built graph exposes typed emitters for application-originated input and owns registered streams and channel connections.
 It manages channel startup, incoming delivery admission, draining, and shutdown.
 Generated consumer registrations contribute annotation-based `@Messaging.OnFailure` policies to the same graph.